 All new students enrolling at Ringling College of Art and Design must participate in Orientation.
-A special orientation session is planned for international students from Monday, August 13 through Tuesday, August 14.
-The full Orientation program with all students begins on Wednesday, August 15 and runs through August 19.
+A special orientation session is planned for international students from August 12.
+The full Orientation program with all students begins on Wednesday, August 14 and runs through August 17.
 Participation in this program is also required.
 It is very important for you to attend these sessions as many legal and academic issues will be discussed.
 You will also meet other international students and have the opportunity to ask questions.

-A program for parents and families is planned for Wednesday through Friday, August 15– 17.
+A program for parents and families is planned for August 14-15.
 Orientation is designed to familiarize you with the campus and community.
 Topics include an overview of the 1st Year Program, the 14 majors, and an introduction of the services provided on campus.
 There will be a campus tour, a thorough review of the academic expectations, and many other presentations and activities to help you adjust to your new campus experience.

 Some campus residence halls will close during the Winter break (December 9, 2012 to January 5, 2013), but temporary housing on campus will be arranged for those who need it.

-Visa: At the American Consulate abroad, you will be issued an F-1 (student) visa which will be stamped in your passport.
-This shows the number of entries you may have into the United States and an expiration date after which you cannot re-enter the United States.
+At the American Consulate abroad, you will be issued an F-1 (student) visa which will be stamped in your passport.
+This shows the number of entries you may have into the United States and an expiration date after which you cannot re-enter the United States without renewing your visa.

 Note: Students visiting Canada may need a special Canadian Visitors Visa to enter Canada.
 Canadian citizens do not need a visa to enter the United States and will receive their I-94 Arrival/Departure Card at the U.S. port of entry.
 An I-20 is still required.